sig-gis/Liberia_NSC_ForestMonitoringTraining/09_class_GEE/01_preprocessing.md

 ## Set Important Parameters

-First, we will define some variables that will be used as parameters later throughout the script.
-We are bringing them to the beginning of the script so they are easy to change without having to scroll through the script to find them.
+First, we  define some variables that will be used as parameters later throughout the script.
+We are bringing them to the top of the script so they are easy to change without having to scroll through the script to find them.

 These include values related to setting the time period of interest, cloud masking, and smoothing.